Back

 What happens if you fail HIPAA compliance

 First, the law requires you to notify users of the breach, specify what information leaked, and explain potential risks.
-If it impacts more than 500 people, the startup must also notify media outlets.
 Just imagine all the bad PR that can come out of this and to what extent it can damage your business.

 Secondly, the HIPAA application owner can be liable for fines and penalties that can put a burden on financial management, especially for startups at early stages.